 The IvyGene test can provide additional insight and is supplementary to other standard of care diagnostics.
 It provides a non-invasive option to aid in the following:

 - Follow-up to other diagnostics and screening tests.
 Such as: abnormal imaging and BRCA1 and BRCA2.

 Note: The IvyGene test is not classified a screening test.

 The IvyGene® test is an adjunct clinical test that is intended to be based on the independent medical judgement of the ordering physician in conjunction with the patient’s complete medical history and the results of standard of care testing.
 The IvyGene® Test has been validated with four (4) cancer tissues of origin: breast, colon, liver and lung cancers.
 The presence of other cancer types may also result in an elevated IvyGene® Score.
 A large-scale clinical trial to demonstrate the efficacy of the IvyGene® Test as a cancer screening test has not been conducted.
 Cancer screening is not an approved utility of the IvyGene® test.

 Cancers progress at varying rates and therefore, the frequency of diagnostic testing is subject to the ordering Provider’s clinical judgement.

 Please, note that the IvyGene test does not “Stage” cancers, but rather provides quantifiable data about disease presence.

-What is the Accuracy and Sensitivity of the IvyGene test?
+What is the Accuracy of the IvyGene test?